hashicorp/vault/website/source/docs/config/index.html.md

   * `s3` - Store data within an S3 bucket [S3](http://aws.amazon.com/s3/).
     This backend does not support HA.
 This is a community-supported backend.

+  * `dynamodb` - Store data in a [DynamoDB](https://aws.amazon.com/dynamodb/) table.
+    This backend supports HA.
+This is a community-supported backend.

   * `mysql` - Store data within MySQL.
 This backend does not support HA.
 This is a community-supported backend.